Table of contents

 - Spain

-These countries have public healthcare, labour protections, but market-driven economies.
+These countries have public healthcare, labour protections, but market-driven capitalist economies.

 World Socialist Movement